MIT Media Lab

 SOCIAL SUPPORT TECHNOLOGY FOR FOSTER-INVOLVED YOUTH

-Read about the findings from this project in my master’s thesis and this first-authored paper, which has been accepted for publication in CSCW 2025.
+Read about the findings from this project in my master’s thesis and this paper published in CSCW 2025